micheledexter/Demos/5Week/notes.md

 - [What is Null?](#what-is-Null)

 #### How do I declare a variable?
+- By using an optional access modifier (or it defaults to `default`), adding static if it's static, adding final if it's final, the type of variable it will be, then a name, followed by an assignment if you want to (must for final)
+  - `int x;`
+  - `int x = 7`
+  - `private int x;`
+  - `private int x = 7`
+  - `private static int x;`
+  - `private static int x = 7`
+  - `public static final int X = 7;`

 #### What kinds of variables can I make?
+- Instance and class
+  - Instance are part of an object
+  - Class variables are static and are tied to a class

 #### What are the scopes of a variable?
+- Member (class), method, loop, and local(bracket)
+  - Member -- or class -- variables are accessible anywhere within a class
+  - Method are accessible within a method
+  - Loop are accessible within a loop
+  - Local are accessible within a set of curly braces

 #### What is Null?
+- A special literal that can be of any reference type

 ### Classes
 - [What are the pieces of a class in Java?](#what-are-the-pieces-of-a-class-in-java)